 The General Partner will select only those strategies that are at least 90% systematic by nature.
-In the General Partner's experience, strategies that are systematic lend themselves to be free of Deleted: The General Partner and the sub-advisors will not utilize margin to pursue the Fund's investment program.
-At any given time, the General Partner anticipates that approximately five percent (5%) of the Fund's assets not managed by third party sub-advisors or invested in managed futures funds will be maintained in cash or cash equivalents.¶ human emotional intervention and their historical performance is useful in projecting an educated expectation of future possible performance.
+In the General Partner's experience, strategies that are systematic lend themselves to be free of human emotional intervention and their historical performance is useful in projecting an educated expectation of future possible performance.